xsy1999/PyArc/README.md

 # PyArc
 A python package of method for computing radiative recombination coefficients and absorption coefficients from first principles based on scheme proposed by [Xie Zhang *et al.*](https://doi.org/10.1021/acsenergylett.8b01297).
-The code also offers a serious of functions to output the calculation results graphically and analyze the mechanism beneath those results.
+The code also offers a series of functions to output the calculation results graphically and analyze the mechanism beneath those results.
 More details about those functions can be found in our recent paper.

 ## Installation
-NONRAD is implemented in python and can be installed through `pip`.
+PyArc is implemented in python and can be installed through `pip`.
-Dependencies are kept to a minimum and include standard packages such as `numpy`, `scipy`, and `matplotlib`.
+Dependencies are kept to a minimum and just include standard packages such as `numpy`, `scipy`, and `matplotlib`.

 #### With pip
 As always with python, it is highly recommended to use a virtual environment.